 At one place they had to slow down a little and then Oakroyd read the words painted in large black letters on the whitewashed wall.
 The Great North Road.
 They were actually going down The Great North Road.
 He could have shouted.
 He didn't care what happened after this.

 I used to feel the same way as a child when we passed the sign "Hatfield and The North" going in the other direction from London.
 (Somebody liked that sign so much they named their band after it).

-The irony is that I am now living in "The North" and The Great North Road is just the "A1" and it is as homogenised as most other roads in the UK.
-The services are as depressingly similar to all the others on comparable roads and a long sections of the road are now motorway rather than an "A" road.
+The irony is that I am now living in "The North" and The Great North Road has been subsumed in many places by the "A1" and it is as homogenised as most other roads in the UK.
+Long sections of the road are now designated motorway status rather than an "A" road.
+The services too are as depressingly similar to all the others on comparable roads.
 The North is not all that much different either.
 400 miles/640km seemed like an infinitely long distance when I was young.
 Sadly, it isn't very far.
 Even the old sign that stirred me then now just says "The NORTH Hatfield A1 (M)".
 Nobody would call their band that.

 The plates in the book don't take me back to when I was a child, they are from the 1980s not the 1960s.
 However, I also spent a lot of time in similar services between 1978 and 1981 traveling back and forth between Manchester and London.
 The photographs evoke the difference between then and now (for me anyway) and are a stepping stone to my 1960s childhood rather than reaching directly back.
 Paul Graham is probably the same age as me so he could well have felt the same about The Great North Road in the 1960s.

 I got the signed edition with an additional plate on the back cover.